 Mandatory reporters may request a founded report using either form.
 They will receive a Notice of Child Abuse Assessment when the assessment report is completed as the reporter of the abuse.
 Mandatory reporters may also request founded reports when they are providing care or treatment to a child victim, their families or the person responsible for the abuse.

-All other requesters must use the Request for Child Abuse Information to request a copy of the assessment report.
+All other requesters must use the Authorization for Release of Child and Dependent Adult Abuse Information to request a copy of the assessment report.

 Requests for Correction and Appeals